sinonjs/sinon/CONTRIBUTING.md

 ### Tooling

 To transparently handle all issues with different tool versions we recommend using [_ASDF: The Multiple Runtime Manager_][asdf].
-You would then need the Ruby and Node plugins.
+You would then need the Node plugin.

 <details>

 ```
-asdf plugin add ruby
 asdf plugin add nodejs
 asdf install
 ```